Exploring nuclear structure with multiparticle azimuthal correlations at the LHC: Introduction

 For the initial state of heavy-ion collisions, the nuclear density profile $\rho(r,\theta,\phi)$ of the colliding nuclei can be described by the Woods--Saxon distribution~\cite{Hagino:2006fj,Jia:2021tzt}

-where $r$, $\theta$, and $\phi$ define the position of a nucleon presented in spherical coordinates, of which the origin is the center of the nucleus.
+where $r$, $\theta$, and $\phi$ define the position of a nucleon presented in spherical coordinates, of which the origin is the centre of the nucleus.
 The constant $\rho_0$ ensures that the integral of the distribution corresponds to the number of nucleons in the nucleus.
 The $a_0$ parameter represents the nuclear diffuseness.
 The $R(\theta,\phi) = R_0(1+\beta_2[\cos\gamma Y_{2,0}+\sin\gamma Y_{2,2}])$ term models the nuclear surface expanded in terms of spherical harmonics $Y_{n,m}$, keeping terms up to $n=2$ that are the most relevant in the structure of $^{129}$Xe~\cite{Jia:2021qyu,Bally:2021qys,ALICE:2018yvr}.
-Notably, $Y_{2,-2}$, $Y_{2,-1}$, and $Y_{2,1}$ are utilized to establish the intrinsic frame, which renders $Y_{2,0}$ and $Y_{2,2}$ as the only pertinent degrees of freedom.
+Notably, $Y_{2,-2}$, $Y_{2,-1}$, and $Y_{2,1}$ are utilised to establish the intrinsic frame, which renders $Y_{2,0}$ and $Y_{2,2}$ as the only pertinent degrees of freedom.
 In $R(\theta,\phi)$, $R_0$ denotes the nuclear radius, and $\beta_2$ is the quadrupole deformation parameter.
-In low-energy nuclear experiments, $\beta_2$ for even-A isotopes of Xe can be measured using the electric quadrupole transition probability B(E2)$\uparrow$ from the ground 0$^{+}$ to the first-excited 2$^{+}$ state~\cite{Raman:2001nnq,Pritychenko:2013gwa}.
+In low-energy nuclear experiments, $\beta_2$ for even-A isotopes of Xe can be extracted using the electric quadrupole transition probability B(E2)$\uparrow$ from the ground 0$^{+}$ to the first-excited 2$^{+}$ state~\cite{Raman:2001nnq,Pritychenko:2013gwa}, although such extraction can be deficient by approximately 20\% due to fragmentation of the low-lying electric-quadrupole strength~\cite{Henderson:2020yql}.
 By interpolating the values between $^{\rm 128}$Xe and $^{\rm 130}$Xe, $\beta_2$ for $^{\rm 129}$Xe was estimated to be $0.18 \pm 0.02$~\cite{ALICE:2018yvr}.
 Finally, the triaxial parameter $\gamma$ reflects the inequality of the axes of the spheroid.

+As described flow observables effectively capture a snapshot of the initial geometry of the collision and, by extension, offer a glimpse into the structure of the colliding nuclei, such as quadrupole deformation and triaxial structure.
+This ``imaging power'' of complex flow observables has been validated in recent theoretical model calculations and has shown great promise~\cite{Jia:2021qyu,Bally:2021qys,Zhao:2022uhl,Lu:2023fqd,Ryssens:2023fkv,Zhao:2024lpc}.
+A systematic study of various anisotropic flow observables is essential for investigating nuclear structure at ultrarelativistic energies.
+Nevertheless, only simple flow observables involving fewer particle correlations, such as $v_{n}$ coefficients, have been measured and used for studying nuclear structure~\cite{ALICE:2018lao,STAR:2024wgy}.
+The remaining, more complex flow observables, which involve multiparticle correlations and are likely more sensitive to the structure of the colliding nuclei~\cite{Jia:2022ozr,Lu:2023fqd}, have not yet been explored experimentally.